crmathieu/goexcep/README.md

 }
 ```

-The ebaove code returns the following messages
+The ebove code returns the following messages

 ```text
 Recovering from runtime error: integer divide by zero